 Despite their acrimonious past relationships AMD and Intel have settled some of their differences – cold, hard cash can be such an effective mediator – because as every good Total War player knows, the enemy of my enemy is my friend.
 Or y’know, my semi-custom GPU supplier.

-After an initial pre-CES launch announcement this January we're not actually going to start seeing machines rocking the new Intel/AMD hybrid chips until Spring of this year.
-Essentially we're taking that to mean late-March for pretty much everything Vega M related.
+After an initial pre-CES launch announcement this January we’re not actually going to start seeing machines rocking the new Intel/AMD hybrid chips until Spring of this year.
+Essentially we’re taking that to mean late-March for pretty much everything Kaby Lake G / Vega M related.

-Intel have themselves stated that their own Vega M GH-powered Hades Canyon NUC is going to be shipping to the market in late-March and we doubt there will be many laptop manufacturers beating Intel to the shelves with Vega M notebooks.
+Intel has their own Vega M GH-powered Hades Canyon NUC, which is going to be shipping to the market in late-March and we doubt there will be many laptop manufacturers beating Intel to the shelves with Vega M notebooks.
 Though we do know that Dell and HP will definitely have systems using the new chips.

 Whether we’ll actually see Vega M GH laptops is going to be down to the individual manufacturers.
 Intel have certainly only been talking about the 100W top part as something for their desktop NUC designs, but we’re desperate to see all 1,536 GCN cores being put to use in a small-scale, 1080p, 60fps-capable, gaming notebook.
 One that shouldn’t melt the flesh from our laps, or exacerbate the declining sperm-counts of half the population.